How Can A Dirty Litter Box Get You Sick?

-The type of diseases you can get from exposing yourself to cat waste are called zoonotic, which means they are spread from your cat to you.
-Let’s see what type of issues your can have from having a dirty litter box at home.
+The type of diseases you can get from exposing yourself to cat waste is called zoonotic, which means they are spread from your cat to you.
+Let’s see what type of issues you can have from having a dirty litter box at home.

 Exposure to Ammonia

 Ammonia is a toxic gas that can be produced due to the accumulation of urine and feces in the litter box.
-Ammonia fumes could produce mild symptoms, such as headache or queasiness or more serious conditions such as pneumonia.
-The chances of getting sick from ammonia are higher with people with a weaker immune system, such as children, elderly or people with autoimmune conditions such as Thyroiditis, Fybromialgia, Crohn’s disease, etc. However, breathing ammonia is not a good thing even if your immune system is strong because overloading your immune system could create problems in the future.
+Ammonia fumes could produce mild symptoms, such as a headache or queasiness or more serious conditions such as pneumonia.
+The chances of getting sick from ammonia are higher with people with a weaker immune system, such as children, elderly or people with immune conditions or symptoms, such as Diabetes, Thyroiditis, Fibromyalgia, Crohn’s disease, etc. Even if you are a healthy person, exposing yourself to ammonia fumes creates stress in your immune system which could risk a harmful long term effect.

-Cats are host of some types of bacteria that could be spread to humans though the cat’s waste.
+Cats are a host of some types of bacteria that could be spread to humans through the cat’s waste.
 There are 2 bacteria-caused diseases:

 We can find the dangerous Toxoplasma Gondii in the cat’s feces and of course, in the litter box.
 Cats are the only host of this parasite that is transmitted through the manipulation with the cat’s excrement.
 A dirty overloaded litter box is a reservoir of this dangerous parasite ready to be spread to humans.